FABFILTER VOLCANO 3

 The Volcano 3 user manual describes the filter drive algorithms as:

-• Raw, lots of overdrive and exhibits a character of its own.
-Great for distortion guitar sounds
+- Raw, lots of overdrive and exhibits a character of its own.
+Great for distorted guitar sounds

 I ran each filter drive algorithm through Plugin Doctor Harmonic Analysis and Oscilloscope modules to review harmonic saturation and clipping behaviours.